 PocketSmith Pricing Structure

-PocketSmith currently offers 3 subscription levels (Basic, Premium and Super subscriptions):
+PocketSmith currently offers 4 subscription levels (Free, Foundation, Flourish and Fortune subscriptions):

-Basic is a free plan that tracks 2 accounts and manual transaction importing.
+The free plan that tracks 2 accounts and manual transaction importing.
+It's great for the casual budgeter.

-Premium tracks up to 10 accounts with automatic bank feeds, with a 10-year forecast.
+Premium tracks up to 6 accounts with automatic bank feeds, with a 10-year forecast at $9.99 per month.

-Super tracks an unlimited number of accounts with automatic bank feeds and offers a 30-year forecast.
+Super tracks an unlimited number of accounts with automatic bank feeds and offers a 60-year forecast.

 All users have access to PocketSmith’s comprehensive Learn Centre as well as stellar customer service team.